Politics of Kenya: Legislative branch

 The National Assembly of Kenya is based at Parliament Buildings in Nairobi.

 The Bicameral Parliament consists of two 'houses'; the National Assembly and the Senate.

 The National Assembly, or Bunge, has 349 members.
 They include: 290 members elected each elected by registered voters in their respective constituencies for a five-year term, 47 women representatives elected from each county, 12 members nominated by political parties in proportion to their share of seats won in the single-member constituencies, and the speaker, who is an ex officio member.

 The Senate consists of 67 members: 47 members elected by registered voters from the 47 counties; 16 women nominated by political parties; a man and a woman representing youths and a man and woman representing people with disabilities.
 The speaker is an ex-officio member.

 Judicial branch

-The Kenyan judiciary is divided into Superior Courts and Subordinate Courts.
-The judiciary is headed by the Chief Justice who is also the president of the Supreme Court.
-Superior Courts consist of: the Supreme Court, the Court of Appeal and the High Court.
-Supreme Court judges, High Court judges, and judges of the Court of Appeal (no associate judges) appointed by an independent Judicial Service Commission.
-The Chief Justice and his or her deputy are nominated by the President from names selected by the Judicial Service Commission and voted by the National Assembly.
-Subordinates Courts are Magistrates' Courts, Kadhi Courts and Courts-Martial.
+The Kenyan judiciary is divided into superior courts and subordinate courts.
+The judiciary is headed by the chief justice, who is also the president of the Supreme Court.
+Superior courts consist of the Supreme Court, the Court of Appeal and the High Court.
+Supreme Court judges, High Court judges, and judges of the Court of Appeal (no associate judges) are appointed by an independent Judicial Service Commission.
+The chief justice and his or her deputy are nominated by the president from names selected by the Judicial Service Commission and voted on by the National Assembly.
+Subordinate courts are magistrates' courts, Kadhi courts and courts-martial.
 The current chief justice is Martha Koome.
-Then the Tribunal are bodies which are established by Acts of Parliament to exercise judicial or quasi-judicial functions and these supplement ordinary courts in the administration of justice but do not have penal jurisdiction.
+The tribunals are bodies which are established by Acts of Parliament to exercise judicial or quasi-judicial functions.
+Tthese supplement ordinary courts in the administration of justice, but do not have penal jurisdiction.